edoardottt/twitterBot/README.md

  python twitterbot.py -u replace_your_email@mail.com -m

-To see your account bot statistics
+To see your account bot statistics with a chart:

  python twitterbot.py -u replace_your_email@mail.com -s